Cody-W-Tucker/Research/Epistemology/Integrated Epistemic Knowledge Framework.md

 *"What counts as knowledge today?"*

 Humanity's oldest question—**How do we know what is true and worthwhile?**—now plays out amid cloud GPUs, algorithmic opacity and cultural cross-currents.
-Seven (now nine-layer) strands once treated separately have fused into a single epistemic stack:
+Nine strands once treated separately have fused into a single epistemic stack:

 1. **Ethical Bedrock & Meta-Wisdom** – cross-cultural guard-rails and centuries of cognitive compression.
 2. **Reflexive Epistemology & Meta-Knowledge** – dashboards that audit *how* we know, exposing bias, uncertainty and provenance gaps.